Maxx (group): Success with "Get-A-Way" and "No More" (1994)

-After an intense search in Germany for a replacement singer for Besic, British singer Linda Meek was discovered early in 1994.
+After an intense search in Germany for a singer, British singer Linda Meek was discovered early in 1994.
 After joining the project as the new lead singer, she immediately began performing live shows with Köhler in Europe as Maxx.
 She then recorded vocals for the follow-up single "No More (I Can't Stand It)" with Köhler in Germany.
 The new single was officially released on 1 March 1994 and was a big success like its predecessor reaching No. 10 in Germany and the Top 5 in over 18 countries.
-The success of both singles lead to recurring appearances on Top of the Pops in the United Kingdom and performances on other major music chart shows like Dance Machine in France, Superclassifica Show in Italy and other televised MTV specials in Europe.
+The success of both singles lead to three recurring appearances on Top of the Pops in the United Kingdom and performances on other major music chart shows like Dance Machine in France, Superclassifica Show in Italy and other televised MTV specials in Europe.
 By mid-1994, "Get-A-Way" had sold over 1.1 million units across Europe.
 While Meek didn't originally sing vocals on "Get-A-Way" or appear in the music video for that single, she became associated with the single by the media due to her continuously performing the song live in concert with Köhler.
 Meek was also featured in various German language pop culture/teen magazines alongside Köhler.
 In the magazine BRAVO, she was referred to as "Die Stimme von Maxx: Garys neue Partnerin ist Die Engländerin Linda Meek" ("The Voice of Maxx: Gary's New Partner Is the Englishwoman Linda Meek").

 Following the success of the two Maxx hits, Wind, Hassas and Earlam immediately began work on the debut Maxx album To the Maxximum.
 A total of thirteen new music tracks were produced for the new album.
 Wind and Hassas were also simultaneously producing the album Space Invaders, the sophomore album of M.C.
 Sar & The Real McCoy.
 To the Maxximum was officially released on 16 June 1994 and had reached No. 22 on the German charts.
-The album was also a major success in Scandinavia, reaching No. 10 in Sweden and No. 6 in Finland.
-While the album was a commercial success in Europe, it still failed to match the huge commercial sales of the first two singles.
-The album had also failed in key territories like the United Kingdom where it peaked at No. 66.
+The album was also a major success in Scandinavia, reaching No.10 in Sweden and No. 6 in Finland.
+While the album was a commercial success in Europe, it did not match the huge commercial sales of the first two singles.
+The album reached No. 66 in the United Kingdom.

 The Maxx album track "You Can Get It" was then picked to be the third single and was released in September 1994.
-The single reached No. 21 in the UK and No. 13 in Finland.
+The single reached No. 21 in the UK and No.13 in Finland.
 "Get-A-Way" had then peaked at No. 3 on the Canadian dance/urban chart and "No More (I Can't Stand It)" at No. 4.
 While still commercially successful in Europe, "You Can Get It" did not reach the same level of success as "Get-A-Way" and "No More (I Can't Stand it)."
 On 31 October 1994, a new Maxx song titled "Power of Love" was released exclusively on a Bravo Hits compilation music CD called Bravo Dance X-Mas.